polina-c/genui-panel/README.md

 2. Open the tab "Extensions" in an IDX project.
 3. Drag and drop vsix file to IDX folder.

+### Read logs

+In IDX: chrome console
+In host vscode: debug console
+In child vscode: command

 ## UI

 All commands are for the directory `ui`.